bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 ----------------

 ## Summary of Work

-* İbrahim Melih Aktaş

-work  | desc
+Member | Work Done So Far
 ------------- | -------------
-Work done | I created the boilerplate of the backend with the Django.
+İbrahim Melih Aktaş | I created the boilerplate of the backend with the Django.
 I created Dockerfile and docker-compose.yml for the Django backend and the postgreSQL database.
 I created an AWS account and create an appropriate user with the necessary permissions.
 I created an EC2 machine.
 I created a CI/CD  pipeline with the Github Actions which detects the commits on the heka-backend branch and builds the Docker image.
 Then that pipeline pushes that Docker image to a public repository on the AWS ECR and then it connects to the EC2 machine on the AWS by using SSH connection.
 Then it pulls the image from the AWS ECR and runs a container on that EC2 instance.
 I increased the token expiration time in order to make testing easier.
 I reviewed the pull requests created by the other team members from the backend.

-* Umut Deniz Şener

-work  | desc
+ Member | Work Done So Far
 ------------- | -------------
-Work Done | Since i have some experience in React before, I have created the code base for the frontend team (Arranging folder and file formats, Implementing router mechanism, Installing libraries).
+ Umut Deniz Şener | Since i have some experience in React before, I have created the code base for the frontend team (Arranging folder and file formats, Implementing router mechanism, Installing libraries).
 Then i have implemented the navigation bar by using best practises of React and css.
 I also responsible for the home page.
 In the home page we need to render the posts written by the users.
 In order to do that i first created Post component that renders a single post.
 Then i have implemented PostBox component that renders multiple post with the data i have created.
 Then i implemented HomePage component with the PostBox component and implemented unit test cases for these components.
 I also create a backend connection base by using appropriate React libraries and implement postLogin and postRegister functions that enable easily making http request to the relevant rest apis.
 I also added css animations to the navigation bar and home page and helped to improve ui of the login and sign up pages.
 Lastly, I implemented a structure for lifting state up that allow us to store global states in React after i implement it I hide private components from unauthorized users.

 * Erdinç Günaydın